albertoferna/CarND-Advanced-Lane-Lines/writeup.md

 In order to check the full pipeline, I applied all the steps to the images in the test directory.
 To help with this, I put together a function that takes an image and returns the polynomial that fits the lane.
 That function “find_lane” is defined in cell 27.
 Drawing on top of those images is done by the function “plot_lane” defined in cell 28.
 Samples images from the test directory are saved in output_image with the name followed by result.
 This is one of those samples:
 ![Test1_results](./output_images/test1_results.jpg) "Test1 Results"

+### Video Result

+I wrote the pipeline for the video in a separate notebook.
+This time, with no need to explore alternatives, I organized the code to be applied in a video pipeline.
+The notebook is in my [github repository](https://github.com/albertoferna/CarND-Advanced-Lane-Lines) and it is called [Video Processing.ipynb](https://github.com/albertoferna/CarND-Advanced-Lane-Lines/blob/master/Video%20Processing.ipynb).
+In that repository video of the challenges can also be found.
+The processed video can be found in this [link to my video result](./project_video_processed.mp4)

 ### Discussion